Skip to main content

 • The game features a nostalgic 16-bit art style and an amazing soundtrack that many players appreciate.

-• Despite its flaws, some players find the combat satisfying and enjoy the exploration and secrets within the game.
+• Despite its flaws, some players find the game charming and rewarding, especially for the low price.

-• The game suffers from numerous technical issues, including long loading times, bugs, and poor hit detection, making it frustrating to play.
+• The game suffers from numerous technical issues, including long loading times, bugs, and unresponsive controls.

 • gameplay

-The gameplay is a mixed bag, with some players appreciating its intricate mechanics and depth that unfold after an initial slow start, while others criticize it for being simplistic and repetitive, especially in the early stages.
-The game offers a variety of characters and fast-paced mechanics that blend elements from classic metroidvania titles, but some feel that cooperative gameplay lacks depth and that character upgrades are necessary for a more engaging experience.
-Overall, while the gameplay has its merits, it may not meet everyone's expectations.
+The gameplay is a mixed bag, with some players appreciating its depth and intricate mechanics that unfold after the initial stages, while others criticize its simplistic and repetitive nature.
+The game offers a variety of characters and fast-paced mechanics reminiscent of classic metroidvania titles, but some feel that cooperative gameplay lacks depth and that the overall experience is marred by poor graphics and sound.
+Despite these criticisms, many find the combat satisfying and the gameplay engaging, especially as it evolves beyond its initial simplicity.

 • “Once you reach town, the game starts taking shape, and we begin to notice all the intricate and well-arranged gameplay mechanics that are set in place to draw you into this epic open-world action RPG.”

-• “With a plethora of characters and distinctions between each, the game has a rich choice of gameplay types.”
+• “With a plethora of characters and distinctions between each, the game offers a rich choice of gameplay types.”

 • “The gameplay is very simplistic, just going across linear corridors fighting off the same enemies over and over again with the same attacks repeatedly.”

-• “I was misled to believe that this was a simple game by its first half an hour of gameplay, but the truth is that the game hides its leveling up and complexity, making you think there is nothing to collect, while the world map is actually littered with upgrades for the vast cast of characters.”
+• “I was misled to believe that this was a simple game by its first half an hour of gameplay, but the truth is that the game hides its leveling up and complexity, making you think there is nothing to collect.
+The world map is littered with upgrades for the vast cast of characters, and if you use a character more than others, they start leveling up.”

 • “The sound is bad, the graphics are bad, the gameplay is dull, and the characters are uninspiring.”